TheSkorm/ptv-timetable-gtfs/README.md

 Running
 --

-Update updater.py to have your keyid and devid
+Modify config.ini with your details.

 I've been testing this by running inside of screen